 How do I join?
 How do I tryout?

 The USIMLT was formed in 1976 to field a team at the World Championships and drew upon the National Rifle Association, the North-South Skirmish Association and the National Muzzle Loading Rifle Association.
 Each had active muzzle-loading programs and some very accomplished shooters – and some of the best were members of more than one group.
 Because no American organization specialized in the International style of competition the USIMLT was formed as an independent organization.

-Being able to select the best competitors from the whole spectrum of American muzzleloading has proven to be highly successful, as the USIMLT has been one of the strongest teams in international competition.
+Being able to select and develop competitors from the whole spectrum of American muzzle-loading has proven to be highly successful, as the USIMLT has been one of the strongest teams in international competition.

 The future could include you!
-If your goal is to develop into a world-class competitive shooter, the USIMLT is for you.
-Interested?
-Want to learn more?
-Go to our Contacts page and send us a note.
-We’ll follow up with you shortly.
+If your goal is to become a world-class competitive shooter, the USIMLT is for you.

 Team Captains and Team Officers

 Short-Range: Bob Peloquin, Captain; Bob Lineaweaver, Pistol Lieutenant; Mark Pafford, Long Arms Lieutenant.